-- Many Christians are happy with homosexuality as God made humans in his image - shows equality amongst all. - "Neither Jew nor Greek, slave nor free, male nor female, for you are all one in Jesus Christ" - Quakers (Christians) see God as All Loving and therefore homosexuality is declaring your love.
+- Many Christians are happy with homosexuality as "God made man in his image" Bible shows equality amongst all. - "Neither Jew nor Greek, slave nor free, male nor female, for you are all one in Jesus Christ" - Quakers (Christians) see God as All Loving and therefore homosexuality is declaring your love.
 They have been marrying homosexuals in their places of worship for nearly a decade now. - The Church of England will bless gay marriages.